Lvyizhuo/plantCAD2-Agent/README.md

 # - A tab-separated file ('genome_wide_scores.tsv') containing scores for each position.
 # - Output includes chromosome, start, end, reference allele, aggregated score,
 #   and optionally raw probabilities for all four nucleotides.
-# - `-step-size`: Number of positions to analyze per window.
+# - `-step-size`: Number of positions to analyze per window, if step size is greater than 1, we recommend turn off masking!!!
 # - `-aggregation`: How to aggregate alternative allele scores.
 #   - `'max'`: Reports the maximum log-likelihood ratio among all three alternative alleles relative to the reference.
 #   - `'average'`: Reports the average log-likelihood ratio across all three alternative alleles relative to the reference.